 Online: These programs are offered 100% online.
 Some programs may require an on-campus orientation or residency experience, but the courses will be facilitated in an online format.

 |Minimum Credit Requirement||51 credits|

 |Minimum Residence Credit Requirement||32 credits|

-Whenever feasible, language examinations will be administered by the appropriate language department.
-Language requirements, if specified, must be met before the Preliminary Examination is taken.
+Language requirements, if specified, must be met before the Preliminary Examination is completed.